opowell/rogue2/README.md

 # Rogue
-This is a browser re-make of Rogue: Dungeons of Doom.
+This is a "no-build-step" browser re-make of Rogue: Dungeons of Doom.

 ![](welcome.png)